 Eco Velvet: 100% rPET (recycled polyester) ultra soft matte fabric.

-Eco Fleece: 100% rPET (recycled polyester) fabric that is warm, comfortable and certified safe for children.
+Eco Fleece: 100% rPET (recycled polyester) fabric that is warm, comfortable and certified safe for kids.

 Other fabrics to shop for

-The type of home fabric you choose will affect the throw’s durability and longevity, so take that into account when shopping for and choosing all your home fabrics.
-If you’re looking for a ready-made quality bed throw save item, make sure to check out the selection of beautiful throws/blankets we offer at maakeHome.
-They’re great for a baby gift guide as well a bedroom accessory.
-And if you prefer to design your own fabric for a throw/blanket – no problem.
-You can create your own fabric for your bed covering right here.
+The type of decor fabric you choose will affect the throw’s durability and longevity, so take that into account when you shop for and choose all your decor fabrics.
+If you’re looking to save time and money, choose fa ready-made quality throw from the stunning selection of beautiful throws/blankets options we offer on sale at maakeHome.
+They’re great for a baby or décor accessory, or as a gift for Christmas and other occasions.
+And if you prefer to design your own fabric for throws/blankets as a Christmas gift – no problem.
+You can create your own fabric for your bed throws right here.

-• Wool: Wool is extremely warm.
+• Wool: It is extremely warm.
 It’s also more heavyweight and 100% natural.
 It doesn’t crease or smell and is breathable, biodegradable and sustainable.
-Wool can be scratchy, however.
-If you’re comparing wool to fleece, remember: wool is warmer and more comfortable.
+This fabric can be scratchy, however.
+If you’re comparing woollen fabric to fleece for throws for your home or as gifts, remember: woollen fabric is warmer and more comfortable.

 • Cashmere: Really warm but equally expensive, cashmere, made from goats’ hair, is luxurious and cosy.
-It’s softer, lighter and finer than wool.
+It’s softer, lighter and finer than woollen fabric.

-• Flannel: You can use different fabrics to make flannel, including wool, cotton and polyester.
-Wool flannel is particularly warm and cosy, but not as common as polyester flannel fabric, which is less expensive and more hard wearing.
+• Flannel: You can use different fabrics to make flannel, including woollen fibres, cotton and polyester.
+Woollen flannel is particularly warm and cosy, but not as common as polyester flannel fabric, which is less expensive and more hard wearing.
 It’s not very breathable, though, so it isn’t ideal for warm weather.

 Love Avocados Blanket by Andrea Lauren

-• Down: Feathers from ducks and geese are warm and insulate us from the cold.
+· Down: Feathers from ducks and geese are warm and insulate us from the cold.
 But their production is not cruelty-free, which is why many people prefer not to use them.
-Goose down bedding is the warmest and lightest because of their excellent insulation properties.
+Goose down is the warmest and lightest fabric because of its excellent insulation properties.

-Once you’ve chosen your home decor fabric and have checked out everything we’ve had to say about the best textiles to use for décor and design, why not take a look at the range of gorgeous designs we have to print on?
+Once you’ve chosen your home decor fabric and have checked out everything we’ve had to say about the best textiles to use for décor and design, why not add some fromthe range of gorgeous designs we have to print on?

 We have a treasure trove of well over 13,000 designs in our Design Library – or you can print your own.
 If you decide to choose one or more of the patterns in our extensive library for your order, remember: each of these creations was made by an independent artist, and when you choose one of them to print on your fabric, the artist gets paid.
 We hope that is incentive enough for you to take a look at the stunning selection of what’s on offer!